salesforce/rules_spring/tools/springboot/README.md

 ## SpringBoot Rule

-This implements a Bazel rule for packaging a Spring Boot application.
+This implements a Bazel rule for packaging a Spring Boot application as an executable jar file.
+The output of this rule is a jar file that can be copied to production environments and run.

 ## How to Use: